jordanzabar/TributePage/README.md

 # TributePage

+You can check out the project here: https://jordanzabar.github.io/TributePage/

 TributePage is a responsive web design project based off the FreeCodeCamp course.
 In this project I had to create a tribute page for anyone of my choice and made sure the project had the correct requirements.
 Below are the requirements I had to ensure my project had:

+* Outside of the requirements I made sure that my project was responsive on all devices.

 User Story #1: My tribute page should have an element with a corresponding id="main", which contains all other elements.